justingraham12/GoRest/README.md

 can be changed by providing a new MediaType.

     GoRest.MakeClient("base_url").Accept(GoRest.ApplicationXML)
 GoRest provides both XML and JSON unmarshalling.
-If you would like to customize the GoRest unmarshals or add a new type you can define a new MediaType.
+If you would like to customize how GoRest unmarshals or add a new type you can define a new MediaType.
 For example if I wanted to unmarshal YAML it would look like this:

     type YAML string